-3. The fees established by this section shall be set forth and included in every order of support entered by a court of this state which requires payment to be made into the depository.
+(d) The fees established by this section shall be set forth and included in every order of support entered by a court of this state which requires payment to be made into a depository.

-(3)(a) For payments not required to be processed through the State Disbursement Unit, the depository shall collect and distribute all support payments paid into the depository to the appropriate party.
-On or after July 1, 1998, if a payment is made on a Title IV-D case which is not accompanied by the required transaction fee, the depository shall not deduct any moneys from the support payment for payment of the fee.
-Nonpayment of the required fee shall be considered a delinquency, and when the total of fees and costs which are due but not paid exceeds $50, the judgment by operation of law process set forth in s.
+(3)(a) For payments not required to be processed through the State Disbursement Unit, a depository shall collect and distribute all support payments paid into the depository to the appropriate party.
+If a payment is made on a Title IV-D case which is not accompanied by the required transaction fee, a depository may not deduct any moneys from the support payment for payment of the fee.
+Nonpayment of the required fee is considered a delinquency, and when the total of fees and costs which are due but not paid exceeds $50, the judgment by operation of law process set forth in s.
 61.14(6)(a) shall become applicable and operational.
-As part of its collection and distribution functions, the depository shall maintain records listing:
+As part of its collection and distribution functions, each depository shall maintain records listing: